-- " Provide participants with a Commercial Single Point of Contact (SPOC) to serve as a facilitator and customer advocate and to help guide business owners through the process from initial contact to project completion. - " Develop an integrated assessment process that streamlines multiple program offerings into one customer report. - " Deploy user-friendly CRM software that supports ongoing relationships between the business and the program.
+- " Provide participants with a Commercial SPOC to serve as a facilitator and customer advocate and to help guide business owners through the process from initial contact to project completion. - " Develop an integrated assessment process that streamlines multiple program offerings into one customer report. - " Deploy user-friendly CRM software that supports ongoing relationships between the business and the program.